 ICMA utilizes our members who are interested in international engagement for a variety of long-term and short-term assignments on donor-funded programs worldwide.
 We highly recommend that you submit your CV directly to ICMA’s Global Programs Team by emailing us at email@example.com and including a short summary bio with your technical areas in the body of the email.
 We will save your CV in our internal database and may call upon you based on technical need.

 By providing pro-bono support, local government chief administrators and their staff have been instrumental in the success and innovation of ICMA's global programs for many years.
 Their strong practical knowledge and daily management experience enhance the credibility and quality of peer-to-peer learning.

 The relationships that grow out of an international training and/or technical assistance activity often continue far beyond the life of the funded project, as participants exchange information, best practices, and even visits for years to come.

 To sign up for ICMA's pro-bono opportunities list, go to the ICMA Volunteer Interest Form and check the boxes that correspond to your interests.
 As a next step, we recommend that you complete this Google Form (5-10 minutes) to identify your experience level and technical areas of expertise.

 If you have not worked or volunteered internationally but would like to, ICMA can help you prepare.

-Each year at the ICMA Annual Conference, we offer a pre-conference workshop to enable attendees to gain first-hand knowledge of international pro-bono and work opportunities.
-To prepare for working and volunteering abroad, you must understand:
+Each year at the ICMA Annual Conference, we offer a pre-conference workshop to enable attendees to gain first-hand knowledge of international pro-bono and paid work opportunities.
+We help members understand:

-- The language, prerequisites, challenges, and benefits of doing international work focused on local government
+- The prerequisites, challenges, and benefits of international work focused on strengthening local governance.

-- ICMA's mission to advance professional local government through leadership, management, innovation, and ethics.
+- How ICMA’s international funded programs advance professional local government through leadership, management, innovation, and ethics.

 You can register for the workshop when you register for the ICMA Annual Conference.